krakend/krakend-documentation/extending/http-client-plugins.md

 }
 ```

-The plugin above aborts the request and replies itself printing a `Hello, %q` without actually passing the request to the backend.
+The plugin above aborts the request and replies by printing a `Hello, %q` without passing the request to the backend.
 It is a simple example, but it shows the necessary structure to start working with plugins.

 If you look now closely at the plugin code, notice that the loader looks for the symbol `ClientRegisterer` and, if found, the loader checks if the symbol implements the `plugin.Registerer` interface.
 Once the plugin is validated, the loader registers handlers from the plugin by calling the exposed `RegisterClients` method.

 With the `main.go` file saved, it's time to build and test the plugin.
-If you added more code and external dependencies, you must run a `go mod tidy` before the compilation, but it is unnecessary for this example.
+If you added more code and external dependencies, you must run a `go mod tidy` before the compilation, which is unnecessary for this example.

 For compiling Go plugins, the flag `-buildmode=plugin` is required.
 The command is: